 The audit committee's responsibilities are described in its written charter adopted by the board.
-The audit committee charter is posted on Radio One's website located at www.radio-one.com/about/audit\committee.asp.
+The audit committee charter is posted on Radio One's website located at www.radio-one.com/about/audit committee.asp.
 The audit committee fulfills its responsibilities through periodic meetings with our independent auditors and management.
 The audit committee reviews the financial information that will be provided to stockholders and others, the systems of internal controls that management and the board have established, and the audit process.
 In fulfilling these responsibilities, the committee, among other things, oversees the independent auditors and confirms their independence, oversees internal accounting and financial staffing, reviews financial statements, earnings releases and accounting matters, and reviews related party transactions.
 Management is responsible for the financial statements and the reporting process, including the system of internal controls.
 The independent auditors are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.

 The committee meetings regularly included separate sessions with the independent auditors, in each case without the presence of Radio One's management.
 As part of its oversight of Radio One's financial statements, the committee reviewed and discussed with both management and the independent auditors the audited financial statements included in the Annual Report on Form 10-K/A for the year ended December 31, 2008 and quarterly operating results prior to their issuance.
 During 2008, management advised the committee that each set of financial statements reviewed had been prepared in accordance with generally accepted accounting principles and reviewed significant accounting and disclosure issues with the committee.
 The committee also held discussions with management and the independent auditors regarding the effectiveness of Radio One's internal control over financial reporting in accordance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
-The committee also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees," as amended, which includes, among other items, matters related to the conduct of the annual audit of Radio One's financial statements in the written disclosures required by Independence Discussions with Audit Committees," and the committee stisfied itself as to the independent auditors' independence Discussions with Audit Committees," and the committee stisfied itself as to the independent auditors' independence Discussions with Audit Committees," and the committee stisfied itself as to the independent auditors' independence.
+The committee also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees," as amended, which includes, among other items, matters related to the conduct of the annual audit of Radio One's financial statements.
+In addition, the committee discussed with the independent auditors' independence from Radio One and its management, including the matters in the written disclosures required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the committee satisfied itself as to the independent auditors' independence.